irenical/drowsy/README.md

 The full bundle.
 Glues all the modules together in a simplified, easy to use API.

 ## Usage
-Note: You can use the modules separately, these examples bellow apply when you're using the entire Drowsy bundle.
+Note: You can use the modules separately, the examples bellow assume you are using the entire Drowsy bundle.

 **Life cycle**
 ```java